mneves75/z-image-mps-swift/DOCS/engineering-spec-mlx-swift-cli.md

 - Logging enabled and optional prompt logging off by default.
 - Docs updated (README, this spec) with prerequisites and commands.

+Note: Default HF revision can be pinned via --revision or env HUGGINGFACE_REVISION.